 The Upper Geyser Basin is one of the most popular destinations in Yellowstone National Park since almost every park visitor wants to see Old Faithful Geyser erupt.
 Sadly many visitors only stop long enough to see Old Faithful erupt and never explore the rest of the basin.

 Old Faithful is, of course, a must photograph geyser but it is not the most photogenic geyser in the basin.
-Among Yellowstone’s major active geysers; I consider Grand Geyser, Castle Geyser, Riverside Geyser and Daisy Geyser to be more photogenic.
+Among Yellowstone’s major active geysers; I consider Grand Geyser, Castle Geyser, Riverside Geyser and Daisy Geyser to be much better photography subjects.

 If you only have time to photograph one geyser besides Old Faithful, capture Grand Geyser.
 If you have more time, include Castle Geyser if possible.